FunKey-Project/RetroFE/Documentation/Manual/Layouts.rst

-minHeight                        Minimum height to allow the image to be (if scaling is needed) maxWidth                         Maximum width to allow the image to be (if scaling is needed) maxHeight                        Maximum height to allow the image to be (if scaling is needed) fontSize						 Size of font to display component is rendering text
+minHeight                        Minimum height to allow the image to be (if scaling is needed) maxWidth                         Maximum width to allow the image to be (if scaling is needed) maxHeight                        Maximum height to allow the image to be (if scaling is needed) fontSize						             Size of font to display component is rendering text backgroundColor                  Fill the component with a background color backgroundAalpha                 Background color transparency: 0 = 0% visible, 0.5=50% visible, 1=100% visible
 ===========================      ================================================================================

 (As a reminder, all examples shown below must be inside a <layout> tag)